featurevisor/featurevisor/packages/cli/README.md

 $ featurevisor test
 ```

-See test specs in YAMLs [here](../../examples/example-1/tests) for inspiration
+See test specs in YAMLs [here](../../examples/example-1/tests) for inspiration.

 ## License